arcadeJHS/AngularVueIntegration/README.md

 > }
 >```

-Sort of simulating a Vue's computed property.
+The `resultsCount`function to me is like simulating a Vue's computed property.
 But, if you rebuild, launch the application, and start a search...
 WTF?
 No count!

 ![vuex-in-angular-component][21]